joakim-brannstrom/dextool/plugin/mutate/doc/design/options.md

     - *timeout* : Mutants that timed out during test suite execution.

--   --id : Specify a specific mutant by MutationId.
+-   --id : Specify a specific mutant by Id.

 -   --rationale : Provide a rationale for marking a mutant.